 For Families: Stanley Main Beach and St Stephen’s Beach

-The two main beaches in Stanley, at the far southern end of Hong Kong Island, benefit from clean changing rooms for rinsing sandy toes, rock pools that teem with sealife and close proximity to the bustling Stanley Plaza, where you’ll find plenty of family-friendly dining.
+The two main beaches in Stanley are some of the best beaches for kids.
+At the far southern end of Hong Kong Island, the beaches benefit from clean changing rooms for rinsing sandy toes, rock pools that teem with sealife and close proximity to the bustling Stanley Plaza, where you’ll find plenty of family-friendly dining.
 Look for a table near the large ship-themed playground, which enables parents to enjoy a glass of wine alfresco while the kids trade pirate tales.